 The Advanced Program Curriculum – 250 hours

-The Advanced Program at Lauterstein-Conway is the only course in the U.S. covering 250 hours of specialized advanced technique in Deep Massage: Lauterstein Method, Zero Balancing, Shiatsu, Orthopedic Massage, Structural Assessment, Trigger Point Therapy, and Integrative Bodywork.
+The Advanced Program at Lauterstein-Conway is the only course in the U.S. covering 250 hours of specialized advanced technique in Orthopedic Massage and Assessment, Deep Massage: Lauterstein Method, Zero Balancing, Shiatsu, Psychology of Bodywork and Integrative Bodywork.
 It includes Lauterstein-Conway’s certification programs in Orthopedic Massage and Deep Massage.
 It also provides 50 hours toward the 100 hours required for Zero Balancing certification.
 This program is designed to dramatically enhance the benefits you can provide for your clients!
 Become confident in your assessment and clinical skills.
 Learn how to understand and resolve clients’ problems much more effectively – whether the causes derive from stress, energetic or structural imbalance, chronic tension or injury.

 Zero Balancing is the art and applied science of working with the energy and structure of the skeletal system which often underlies clients’ muscular and fascial issues.
 Problems that resist myofascial solutions will often yield when you add a skeletal focus.
 Zero Balancing improves both energy flow and structural integrity through the deepest layer of our anatomy, the bones and the joints.
 Adding Zero Balancing to your therapy completes your ability to address every major anatomic and energetic layer of the body.

 Orthopedic Massage Certification (90 hours)